gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 Notice that an output repository (with the name of our pipeline) has also been created.
 The output of our `stats` pipeline will be versioned there.

 Now, let's commit some data into the input data repository called `projects`.
-Specifically we will commit a first file `one.txt` into the `projects` repository on the `master` branch, where `one.txt` includes the Github repository name that we want to analyze (`docker/docker`):
+Specifically we will commit a first file `one.txt` into the `projects` repository on the `master` branch, where `one.txt` includes the GitHub repository name that we want to analyze (`docker/docker`):

 ```
 echo "docker/docker" | pachctl put-file projects master one.txt -c